European shares fall as commodity stocks and Next slide

 LONDON, March 24 European equities fell for a fourth straight session on Thursday, weighed down by a drop in the shares of major mining and energy companies, while fashion retailer Next also slumped.

-The pan-European FTSEurofirst 300 index ended down 1.5 percent on the last trading day of the week, with volumes relatively thin ahead of the Easter holidays.
-It also had its secondly weekly loss in a row.
+The pan-European FTSEurofirst 300 index was down 1.3 percent on the last trading day of the week, with volumes relatively thin ahead of the Easter holidays.

 The U.S. dollar rose on currency markets after St Louis Fed President James Bullard said another U.S. interest rate hike "may not be far off."